vinyldns/rfcs/text/0000-database-benchmark.md

 ## Benchmark Design
 [benchmark-design]: #benchmark-design
 To evaluate read performance, the benchmark must load the database with ~500 million records across different zones.
-We should have 1 million zones loaded in the database, with different sizes.
+We should have millions of zones loaded in the database, with different sizes.
 The bulk of the zones can have a few record sets in them, as very large zones will be fewer in number.

-1. 40 zones of 10,000,000 record sets (represents 400 million records)
+1. 20 zones of 10,000,000 record sets (represents 200 million records)
 1. 10 zones of 1,000,000 record sets (10 million records)
 1. 10 zones of 100,000 record sets (1 million records)
 1. 100 zones of 10,000 record sets (1 million records)